 - Growing in Self-Care and Self-Acceptance

-So whether you choose to Clear the Clutter, go through Relationship Detox, or have a 90 day Mind, Body, Spirit Transformation, we care about you and value you.
+So whether you choose to Clear the Clutter, join a Back on Track group, or dive into 90-days of Habits for Health and Happiness, we care about you and value you.
 We thought you should know this.

 Twin Cities Life Coach Linda Fliss, M.A.
 (Owner and Life Coach)